-But what is social-emotional learning, and why is SEL important for schools in the 21st century to address?
+So what is social-emotional learning, and why is SEL important for 21st century schools to address?

-To start, the Collaborative for Academic, Social, and Emotional Learning (CASEL) defines social-emotional learning as:
+SEL stands for "social-emotional learning," which the Collaborative for Academic, Social, and Emotional Learning (CASEL) defines as:

-The process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+The process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.